JustinStarreveld/ROBIST/README.md

 ## Illustrative Example

 ROBIST is applied to an illustrative toy problem in Section 2.2 of the paper.
 The code used to create the figures in this section is available at `Code/tp_illustrative_plots.py`.
+Examples of such figures are displayed below:

   ![At iteration 0](Code/output/ToyProblem/figures/demo/Illustrate_wConstraint_iter=0_N=100_alpha=0.01.png)
   ![At iteration 1](Code/output/ToyProblem/figures/demo/Illustrate_wConstraint_iter=1_N=100_alpha=0.01.png)